User Engagement Policy

 Student Focus Groups are held to get more in-depth feedback from our customers on our services, facilities, or potential changes.

-Staff Student Consultative Committees, Research Student Consultative Committees and Faculty Academic Affairs Committees: The purpose of the SSCCs and RSCC is to establish a formal means of discussion and communication between departments and students on matters relating to academic issues affecting their studies.
-IS staff attend SSCCs, RSCC and FAACs, and report back on any issues involving IS and report back to the departments on actions taken where appropriate.
+Staff Student Consultative Committees and Research Student Consultative Committees: The purpose of the SSCCs and RSCC is to establish a formal means of discussion and communication between departments and students on matters relating to academic issues affecting their studies.
+Library staff attend SSCCs and RSCC and report back on any issues involving the Library and report back to the departments on actions taken where appropriate.

 Sample weeks are held 3 times a year during November, March and May.
 The aims of sample weeks are to: